poirazis/bb-component-SuperTreeView/README.md

 # Bb-plugin-TreeView
-This is a readme for your new Budibase plugin.
+The Super Treeview component allows you to create beatiful selectable Master Detail Treeviews.
+The component can render any Relationtship or Multi-Select (array) field as child items to parent Nodes.

 # Description
-A TreeView Component for Budibase
+A TreeView Component for Budibase with Super Powers !

 Find out more about [Budibase](https://github.com/Budibase/budibase).